First-time firearm owner checklist continued: “Should have” or recommended items

 A sufficient supply of quality ammunition

-Note: Check your owner’s manual and make sure you purchase and use the right caliber and type of ammunition that meets the specifications of the manufacturer, and in the case of defensive ammunition, shoot enough of it to confirm reliable function before trusting your life to it.
+Note: Check your owner’s manual and ensure you purchase and use the right caliber and type of ammunition that meets the manufacturer's specifications.
+In the case of defensive ammunition, shoot enough of it to confirm reliable function before trusting your life to it.

 Professional instruction/firearms training

-There are classes aimed toward hunting, sport shooting, competition, and concealed carry/defensive firearm use, so check out what classes are available near you.
+There are classes for hunting, sport shooting, competition, and concealed carry/defensive firearm use, so check out what classes are available near you.
 See our complete article on tips for new shooters for some handy advice, but we recommend seeking hands-on, professional instruction if possible.

 Holster and sturdy belt (for concealed carry or competition handguns)

-Check out our article on the best concealed carry holsters for a good overview of the different types and models available.
+Check out our article on the best concealed carry holsters for an overview of the available types and models.

 Tactical or weapon-mounted light for defensive firearms